 - Some hardwoods contain chemicals that are toxic, and can cause a variety of symptoms, including headaches, salivation, thirst, giddiness, nausea, irregular heartbeat, etc. A classic example is hemlock.

-- Inhalation of hardwood dust is associated with a particular type of nasal and nasal sinus cancer (adenocarcinoma).
-This type of cancer has a latency period of 40-45 years, and occurs to the extent of about 7 in 10,000 among woodworkers who are heavily exposed.
+- Inhalation of hardwood dust is associated with nasal and nasal sinus cancer (adenocarcinoma).
+This type of cancer has a latency period of 40-45 years and occurs in about 7 in 10,000 woodworkers who are heavily exposed.
 This rate is many times higher than the rate of nasal adenocarcinoma in the general population.

 Precautions: